The BC Healthy Connections Project ensures that all pregnant and parenting women receive the care that they and their families need.

 - To improve parents’ economic self-sufficiency

-- It is a voluntary program (i.e., women must willingly consent to participate)
+- Is a voluntary program (i.e., women must willingly consent to participate)

-- Home visits are provided by public health nurses (PHNs) who have specialized education and knowledge, starting early in pregnancy (ideally before 16 weeks gestation) and continuing through to the child’s second birthday
+- Involves home visits provided by public health nurses who have specialized education, starting early in pregnancy (ideally before 16 weeks gestation) and continuing through to the child’s second birthday

-- An average of 64 home visits are provided and PHNs and mothers work together on topics such as how to have a healthy pregnancy, preparation for childbirth, nutrition, exercise, parenting, child development , future life planning and accessing community resources
+- Includes an average of 64 home visits, where public health nurse and mothers work together on topics such as how to have a healthy pregnancy, preparation for childbirth, nutrition, exercise, parenting, child development , future life planning and accessing community resources

-- PHNs develop strong and trusting relationships with each mother participating in the NFP program.
+- Sees the development of strong and trusting relationships between public health nurses and each mother participating in the Nurse-Family Partnership program.
 This intensive level of support helps women manage the emotional, social and physical challenges they face to gain the confidence to create a better life for their children and themselves.

-- The NFP program is adapted to meet the unique needs of each individual woman and family.
+- Is adapted to meet the unique needs of each individual woman and family.

-Positive enduring program effects found in the US RCTs include:
+Positive enduring program effects found in the US randomized controlled trials include: